Ersanio/snes-assembly-book/docs/indepth/techniques.md

 LDA $001122        ; AF 22 11 00
 ```

 An instruction without a hexadecimal parameter is only 1 byte, like `INC A` or `TAX`.
 An instruction with an 8-bit parameter is 2 bytes, like `LDA #$00`.
 An instruction with a 16-bit parameter is 3 bytes, like `LDA $0000`.
 An instruction with a 24-bit parameter is 4 bytes, like `LDA $000000`.
-It doesn’t matter if the addressing mode is indexed, direct indirect or something else.
+It doesn't matter if the addressing mode is indexed, direct indirect or something else.
 It all depends on the length of the `$`-value.

 ## Shorthand zero comparison
 Faster comparison makes use of processor flags effectively, because branches actually depend on the processor flags.
 As mentioned in this tutorial earlier, `BEQ` branches if the zero flag is set, `BNE` branches if the zero flag is clear, `BCC` branches if the carry flag is clear, and so on.